March 30, 2024

 In the first scene, Yuzuru Otonashi wakes up in the afterlife and promptly gets killed again.
 He doesn't die because he's already dead.
 Which is a good thing, because he's fallen in with a gang of like-minded teenagers who have decided they do not want to "go gentle into that good night," and have armed themselves accordingly.

-That means fighting "Angel," who's gotten very good at "killing" them in turn (it's like a painful time-out in the penalty box).
+That means fighting Angel, who's gotten very good at killing them in turn (getting killed here is like a painful time-out in the penalty box).
 Angel's ungentle job it is to see that they do go gentle into that good night.
 And that means being good students instead of a bunch of delinquents.

 You see, Angel is the student council president.
 Purgatory is a Japanese high school.
 And Angel has appointed herself Charon, the ferryman.

 Refreshingly, these rebels really are a bunch of delinquents, and despite all the scheming by Yuri, their bad girl leader, they're not good at being bad.
-Otonashi admits he would have joined whatever group first approached him.
-All they know is the status quo, so that's what they defend—to the repeated death.
+Otonashi admits he would have joined whatever group approached him first.
+All they know is the current status quo, so that is what they defend—to their repeated deaths.

-Though following Jun Maeda's reliable formula, this is executed with a good deal of dark humor that at times (if you like this sort of thing) is quite funny.
+Though following Jun Maeda's reliable formula, this is executed with a good deal of dark humor that at times is quite funny.

 Helped along by the fact that Angel isn't a mindless antagonist, and this hapless gang—who admit they don't really know what they're rebelling against (to quote Marlon Brando: "Whaddya got?")—aren't necessarily the protagonists.
 Because the only true enemy is the self.